 Do you find holiday gift guides helpful?
 I sometimes do.

-Oxalis varieties are a really easy plant to find at garden centers and of itself, it is a nice housewarming or hostess gift.
+Oxalis varieties are a really easy plant to find at garden centers.
+It is a nice housewarming or hostess gift.

-As I was down the internet shopping rabbit hole – I also came across this delicious recipe for Pearled Spelt Risotto with Roasted Carrots & parsnip, pea sprouts, red wood sorrel and chive oil at Renee Kemps beautiful blog.
 I have this tendency to buy the same gift for myself when buying for others.
-And well, if I have some pretty wood sorrel growing in the kitchen window, this is a wintery and warming recipe I’d like to try.
+And well, if I had some pretty wood sorrel growing in the kitchen window, this is a wintery and warming recipe I’d like to try.

-And one last thing to mention – Jeska at @lobsterandswan is also the owner of a lovely online shop called The Future Kept that sells all sorts of beautiful gifts – in case you don’t like this idea, maybe you might find something else there.
+And one last thing – Jeska at @lobsterandswan is also the owner of a lovely online shop called The Future Kept.
+She sells all sorts of beautiful gifts – in case you don’t like this idea, you might find something else there.